Exposition Universelle (1900): Admission charges and cost

-The cost of an admission ticket was one Franc.
-At the time, the average hourly wage for Paris workers was between 40 and 50 centimes.
-In addition, most popular attractions charged an admission fee, usually between fifty centimes and Franc.
-The average cost of a simple meal at the exposition was 2.50 Francs, the half-day wages of a worker.
+The cost of an admission ticket was one franc.
+At the time, the average hourly wage for Paris workers was between forty and fifty centimes.
+In addition, most popular attractions charged an admission fee, usually between fifty centimes and a franc.
+The average cost of a simple meal at the exposition was 2.50 francs, the half-day wages of a worker.

-The amount budgeted for the Paris Exposition was one hundred million French Francs; twenty million from the French State, twenty million from the City of Paris, and the remaining sixty million expected to come from admissions, and backed by French banks and financial institutions.
+The amount budgeted for the Paris Exposition was one hundred million francs; twenty million from the French government, twenty million from Paris, and the remaining sixty million expected to come from admissions, and backed by French banks and financial institutions.

-The official final cost was 119 million Francs, while the total amount actually collected from admission fees was 126 million Francs.
-However, there were unplanned expenses of 22 million Francs for the French State, and 6 million Francs for the City of Paris, bringing the total cost to 147 million Francs, or a deficit of 21 million Francs.
-The deficit was to a degree offset by the long-term additions to the city infrastructure; new buildings and bridges, including the Grand and Petit Palais, the Pont Alexander III and the Passerelle Debilly; and additions to the transport system; The Paris Métro, the funicular railway on Montmartre, and two new train stations, the Gare d'Orsay and the Gare des Invalides, and the new facade and enlargement and redecoration of the Gare de Lyon and other stations.
+The official final cost was 119 million francs, while the total amount actually collected from admission fees was 126 million francs.
+However, there were unplanned expenses of twenty-two million francs for the French State, and six million francs for the City of Paris, bringing the total cost to 147 million francs, or a deficit of twenty-one million francs.
+The deficit was to a degree offset by the long-term additions to the city infrastructure; new buildings and bridges, including the Grand and Petit Palais, the Pont Alexander III and the Passerelle Debilly; and additions to the transport system; The Paris Métro Line 1, the funicular railway on Montmartre, and two new train stations, the Gare d'Orsay and the Gare des Invalides, and the new facade and enlargement and redecoration of the Gare de Lyon and other stations.

 The exposition was so expensive to organize and run that the cost per visitor ended up being about six hundred francs more than the price of admission.
 The exhibition lost a grand total of 82,000 francs after six months in operation.
-Many Parisians had invested money in shares sold to raise money for the event and therefore lost their investment.
+Many Parisians had invested money in bonds sold to raise money for the event and therefore lost their investment.
 With a much larger than expected turnout the exhibit sites had gone up in value.
 Continuing to pay rent for the sites became increasingly hard for concessionaires as they were receiving fewer customers than anticipated.
 The concessionaires then went on strike, which ultimately resulted in the closure of a large part of the exposition.
 To resolve the matter, the concessionaires were given a fractional refund of the rent they had paid.